stefandee/invasion/README.md

 # Invasion
-Welcome to Invasion, an action/puzzle game written in Pascal.
+Welcome to Invasion, a remake of an action/puzzle game called Quarth (or Block Hole), written in Pascal.

-It's a remake of a game I saw in an arcade long time ago, but I can't recall the name of the original.

 This one was made in 1996 and is a collaboration with Stelian "Steli" Serban doing the artwork.
 It also features a new medieval-themed Wings of Sorrow logo, made by Steli.